Negotiate or break in? How the police handle stand-offs with people who lock themselves in

 STAND-OFF SCENARIOS

-AC Tan, 37, divided the barricaded scenarios into three categories based on increasing level of unpredictability.
+AC Tan, 37, divided such scenarios into three categories based on increasing level of unpredictability.

 The first involves those who try to evade arrest.
 AC Tan said these people have usually committed “major crimes” like housebreaking, rioting and especially drug offences.

-Note: Editor's note: An incident that the police dealt with has been removed from this story at the request of the Singapore Police Force as the case is before the courts.